-RESOLUTION NO. 3487, as Amended
+RESOLUTION NO. 3589

+A RESOLUTION

-A RESOLUTION of the Port Commission of the Port of Seattle adopting the Port of Seattle Statement of Investment Policy and authorizing the Treasurer of the Port to implement the Port of Seattle Statement of Investment Policy.
+of the Port Commission of the Port of Seattle amending Section 10 ("Diversification") of the Port of Seattle Statement of Investment Policy.

-WHEREAS, on December 11, 2001 in Resolution No. 3476 the Port Commission of the Port of Seattle appointed the Chief Financial Officer of the Port as the Treasurer of the Port pursuant to RCW 53.36.010; and
+WHEREAS, on December 11, 2001 the Port Commission adopted Resolution No. 3476 appointing the Chief Financial Officer of the Port as the Treasurer of the Port ("Treasurer") pursuant to RCW 53.36.010; and